overviewer/Minecraft-Overviewer/README.rst

 least half an hour, and for really large maps, several hours (Subsequent runs will be quicker since it only re-renders tiles that have changed).
 Second, there's no progress bar.
-You can watch the tiles get generated, but the program gives no feedback at this time on how far it is.
+You can watch the tiles get generated, but the program gives no direct feedback at this time on how far along it is.

 There are probably some other minor glitches along the way, hopefully they will be fixed soon.
 See the `Bugs`_ section below.